gulp-cookery/gulp-chef/README.md

 });
 gulp.registry(recipes);
 ```
-This creates a configurable task called "`scripts`" for you, and can be accessed via`recipes.get('scripts')`.
+This generates a configurable task called "`scripts`" for you, and can be accessed via`recipes.get('scripts')`.
 The configurable task will be called with the configuration defined with it, some kind of like this:
 ```
 scripts.call({
   gulp: gulp,